jrhinehart/LeukemiaLens/README.md

 # LeukemiaLens

 LeukemiaLens is a specialized research tracker designed to help researchers and clinicians stay updated with the latest scientific developments in leukemia.
-It aggregates articles from PubMed and enriches them with intelligent tagging for specific gene mutations, disease subtypes, and study topics.
+It aggregates articles from PubMed and enriches them with intelligent tagging for specific gene mutations, disease subtypes, research topics, and clinical treatments.

 ## Screenshots
 ### Advanced Filtering & Study Topics